Sagacious-Software/Gosh/README.md

 ## Try the demos

-Try the demos by running this:
+Try the demos by running this in the build directory:

 ```bash
 meson test